django-commons/django-typer/doc/source/architecture.rst

   included during this registration because they do not appear as attributes on the base classes.
   This keeps inheritance pure while allowing plugins to not interfere.
 The exception to this is when using the Typer-style interface where all commands and groups are registered dynamically.
-  A :class:`~django_typer.Typer` instance is passed as an argument to the :class:`~django_typer.Typer` constructor and when this happens, the commands and groups will be copied.
+  A :class:`~django_typer.management.Typer` instance is passed as an argument to the :class:`~django_typer.management.Typer` constructor and when this happens, the commands and groups will be copied.
 - Metaclass __init__ sets the newly created Command class into the typer app tree and determines if a common initializer needs to be added containing the default unsupressed django options.
 - Command __init__ loads any registered plugins (this is a one time opperation that will happen